 If your cup is overflowing, it may be because your cervix is sitting inside the cup.
 You may want to try a cup with a rounder body or a bell shape.

 If removing the cup is painful, you may need to break the seal before you remove it.
 To break the seal, push gently on the rim before you pull out the menstrual cup.

 Bottom Line: You can use a menstrual cup if you have a low cervix

 We hope you found this guide to using a menstrual cup with a low cervix helpful.
 When used correctly, menstrual cups are a great, cost-effective and environmentally friendly alternative to traditional tampons and pads.
-If you or someone you know has any questions, don’t hesitate to reach out.
-We’re always happy to help another woman in need.
+If you or someone you know has any questions, please don’t hesitate to contact us.
+We’re always here to support you.